ArnaoutLab/sentropy/README.md

 H1Z = sentropy(P, similarity=S, eff_no=False) # traditional form

 print(f"D1Z: {D1Z:.2f} elements")
-print(f"H1Z: {H1Z:.2f} nats")
+print(f"which corresponds H1Z = {H1Z:.2f} nats")
 ```
 Expected output:
 ```
 D1Z: 1.55 elements
-H1Z: 0.44 nats
+which corresponds to H1Z = 0.44 nats
 ```
 Non-zero similarity between elements 1 and 2 reduces the overall entropy of the system relative to the [first example above](#vanilla-shannon-entropy), in which there was zero similarity between the two elements.
 This can be thought of as a reduction in diversity (whence the "D" in D-number).
+The "Z" is a convention that means "non-trivial similarity."

 ## S-entropy with multiple measures and viewpoint parameters